Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 a 1 layer model could reproduce the groundwater levels the Hawea system with confidence.
-This is an essential outcome from the Hawea groundwater model as the complex three dimensional structure has a key implications for the management of the groundwater system; the groundwater system is likely to be either disconnected or have other non-linear responses to Lake Hawea level if the Lake falls below a threshold value.
+This is an essential outcome from the Hawea groundwater model as the complex three dimensional structure has a key implications for the management of the groundwater system; the groundwater system is likely to be either disconnected or have other non-linear responses to Lake Hawea level if the lake falls below a threshold value.

 Terrace only model (2D) optimisation results
 ==============================================